dij0s/PETAL/thesis/bachelor_thesis.typ

 Those are categorized into functional and non-functional requirements.
 Functional requirements focus on user requirements and product features whereas non-functional requirements focus on user expectations and product properties.

 The first step is to understand the problem that is solved.
 Energy planning typically involves:
-- Identifying available energy resources#footnote[The resources and needs are assessed within the geographical boundaries of the municipality, only.].
+- Identifying available energy resources#footnote[The resources and needs are assessed within the geographical boundaries of the municipality, only.], infrastructure and untapped potential.
 - Characterizing the needs.
 - Assessing different measures and their impacts ; sobriety (reducing energy consumption), efficiency (more efficient technologies) and production of renewable energy sources.
+#highlight("TODO: décrire dans ce chapitre les données et autres à disposition?")
 Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality while ensuring compliance with the legislation and guidelines that apply to said municipality.

 Besides that, it had been requested that the user interface has a map showcasing the assessed datapoints within the municipality as well as for the AI to be able to _remember_ the user's preferences and past interactions to have the answer better fit what the user expects.